status-im/ambassador.status.im/README.md

   - Community developemnt
     - Invite your friends to Status
     - Moderate Status channels
-    - Answer a community questions on the forum (discuss.status.im)
+    - Answer community questions on the forum ([discuss.status.im](https://discuss.status.im/))

   - Technical
     - Technical tutorial
     - Build a DApp with Embark
-    - QA the app and create an issue on Github
+    - QA the app and create an issue on GitHub

 <br />